-TL;DR: Lazy deserialization was recently enabled by default in V8 version 6.4, reducing V8’s memory consumption by over 500 KB per browser tab on average.
+TL;DR: Lazy deserialization was recently enabled by default in V8 v6.4, reducing V8’s memory consumption by over 500 KB per browser tab on average.
 Read on to find out more!

 But first, let’s take a step back and have a look at how V8 uses heap snapshots to speed up creation of new Isolates (which roughly correspond to a browser tab in Chrome).
 My colleague Yang Guo gave a good introduction on that front in his article on custom startup snapshots: